yaoyi92/autoplex/README.md

 # Installation
 autoplex relies on the atomate2 and ase frameworks.

-Developers installation: Navigate to autoplex and install it by `pip install -e .[strict] python==3.11`.
+Developers installation: Navigate to autoplex and install it by `pip install -e .[docs,strict,dev] python==3.11`.

 Alternatively, the dependencies atomate2 and ase can be installed individually via
 ```bash